mirabelle2025/mirabellea_2025/navigation/about.md

 title: About
 permalink: /about/
 ---
 I am 16 years old.
 I play competitive soccer, flag football, and volleyball.
 I love to go to the beach with family and friends.
-I love snowboarding, especially with my dad.
+I also love snowboarding, especially with my dad.

 <style>
     .grid-container {